All-atom MD simulation of Mycoplasma cytoplasm

 What is GENESIS?

-- “GENeralized-Ensemble SImulation System” mainly developed by the Sugita groups in RIKEN, Japan.
-(Computational Biophysics Research Team (R-CCS), Theoretical Molecular Science Laboratory (CPR), and Laboratory for biomolecular function simulation (BDR))
+- GENESIS (GENeralized-Ensemble SImulation System) has been developed mainly by Sugita group in RIKEN, (Computational Biophysics Research Team (R-CCS), Theoretical Molecular Science Laboratory (CPR), and Laboratory for Biomolecular Function Simulation (BDR)) since 2009.

 Functions of GENESIS

-The GENESIS program package is composed of two MD programs (ATDYN, SPDYN) and trajectory analysis tools.
+The GENESIS package contains two MD programs (

-- CHARMM force field, AMBER force field, MARTINI model, Go models (Cα Go, all-atom Go, KB Go, and AICG2+), and DNA/RNA models
+- CHARMM force field, AMBER force field, MARTINI model, Go models (Cα Go, all-atom Go, KB Go, and AICG2+), and residue-level coarse-grained DNA/RNA models

 - Energy minimization and molecular dynamics simulations